DTegano/NHL-Prediction-using-Machine-Learning/README.md

 library(chron) # Date conversion to Time
 library(stats) # Group Functional
 library(plyr) # ddpylr for aggregation
+library(caret) # Confusion Matrix
+library(gmodels) #cross table
+library(ggplot2) # Model plots
+library(cowplot)
+library(tidyverse)
+library(broom)
+library(kernlab) #used for SVM library(neuralnet) #used for ANN library(keras) # used for more compex neural networks library(tensorflow) library(deepviz)
+library(magrittr)
 ```

 # Re-Structuring the Data

 I'll be the first to admit when I'm wrong about something.
 If you looked at part 1 of this project, you'll notice that most of my data was structured to use a cumulative sum - which meant that stats were aggregating for each team as the season went on.
 Unfortunately, it didn't take my long in my analysis to notice the problem with that.
-So before I jump into anything else, let me show you the issue I noticed:
+Before I jump into anything else, let me show you the issue I noticed:

 ```
 > cor(ttrain$Home_Goals, ttrain$Home_BS)